Here are some helpful purchasing suggestions for the essentials that can make your cooking time in the kitchen simple and easy.

 THE FABULOUS FOOD PROCESSOR

 If you are cooking for large groups of people, or seriously want to reduce kitchen time, purchase a food processor.
 This kitchen tool can dice, shred, julienne, puree, chop, mince – it’s a real workhorse and surely a gift from the kitchen gods.
 There are specific discs and attachments that come with a food processor that will do the job of effortlessly chopping food for you.
 A food processor can cost anywhere from $90 to $900.
 No, that’s not a typo.
 There are food processors that cost hundreds and even thousands of dollars, but you don’t need to spend that much money.
-The first food processor I bought cost $89 and my second cost $179.
-And, it is on sale right now for half the price – Cuisinart.
-There are some great deals out there.
+The first food processor I bought, Cuisinart, cost $89 and my second cost $179.
 Always remember, the money spent in your kitchen is an investment in your health, and yep — you guessed it — you and your family are worth it!

 Excerpted from Health is Wealth – Make a Delicious Investment in You!